 A Gemstone for Lovers and Gem Cutters

-A revealer of truths, emerald reputedly could cut through all illusions and spells.
-It could reveal the truth or falsity of a lover’s oath.
+A revealer of truths, emerald reputedly could cut through all illusions and spells, including the truth or falsity of a lover’s oath.
 Some believed it could also dampen lust.
 (Perhaps emeralds could clear the head enough to see the truth about objects of infatuation).

 Emerald’s soothing green color was thought to be restful to eyes under strain.
 However, this strain didn’t only result from examining objects of infatuation.
 Many gem cutters used to keep emeralds on their workbenches.
 They would rest their eyes on them after long hours of close work on other gems.